mash2k3/qingping_cgs1/README.md

 4. **TVOC Sensor**: The sensor can be set to 3 different measurement units, by default it is ppb.
 The component converts from ppb to get ppm and mg/m³.
    - ppm = ppb/1000
    - mg/m³ = ppb/1000 * 0.0409 * 111.1 (concentration (ppm) x 0.0409 x molecular weight)
+   **eTVOC Sensor**: The sensor can be set to 3 different measurement units, by default it is VOC index.
+The component converts from voc index to get ppb and mg/m³.
+   - ppb = index * 10
+   - mg/m³ = index * 0.0001

 5. **Data Updates**: The component subscribes to MQTT messages from the device.
 When new data is received, it updates the relevant sensors in Home Assistant.